dojo/docs/quickstart/custom-builds.rst

 Module-specific Notes
 ~~~~~~~~~~~~~~~~~~~~~

-**dojo.io.iframe.create(), dijit.Editor, dijit._editor.RichText**: You need to save dojo/resources/blank.html to the same domain as your HTML page and set djConfig.dojoBlankHtmlUrl to the path on that domain. **Note:** The dijit.Editor/dijit._editor.RichText has a bug in release 1.1.0 where it was not using this djConfig parameter.
+**dojo.io.iframe.create(), dijit.Editor, dijit._editor.RichText**: You need to save dojo/resources/blank.html to the same domain as your HTML page and set dojoConfig.dojoBlankHtmlUrl to the path on that domain. **Note:** The dijit.Editor/dijit._editor.RichText has a bug in release 1.1.0 where it was not using this dojoConfig parameter.
 It is fixed in Dojo 1.1.1 and later.

-**dojo.back**: You need to save dojo/resources/blank.html to the same domain as your HTML page and set djConfig.dojoIframeHistoryUrl to the path on that domain.
+**dojo.back**: You need to save dojo/resources/blank.html to the same domain as your HTML page and set dojoConfig.dojoIframeHistoryUrl to the path on that domain.

 **dojox.flash.Info()**: It uses document.write() which will cause problems if dojox.flash is loaded via dojo.require().